top of page

 Resolution of Conflict

 Family therapy doesn’t stop at “fixing the problem.”
-Family therapy is meant for multiple family members to work together to recognize negative interactions and create healthier, family-oriented relationships for the benefit of all family members.
-The first two to three sessions are getting to know your family and constructing the objectives for family therapy.
-From there, I will meet family members, parents, or the family unit as needed to reach the goals of the family.
-I try to include as many family members as I can in the therapy process so everyone's voice is heard and the health of the entire family is prioritized.
+It brings family members together to recognize negative interactions and build healthier, family-oriented relationships that benefit everyone.
+The first two to three sessions focus on getting to know your family and establishing therapy goals.
+From there, I meet with family members, parents, or the family unit as needed to reach those goals.
+Your provider will include as many family members as necessary so every voice is heard and the health of the entire family is prioritized.

 Coping Skills for Challenges